 HOW WILL I KNOW HOW MY CHILD IS DOING AND HOW WILL YOU HELP ME TO SUPPORT MY CHILD'S LEARNING?
 WHAT OPPORTUNITIES WILL THERE BE FOR ME TO DISCUSS MY CHILD'S PROGRESS?

-• We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENCo and discuss how your child is getting on.
+• We offer an open-door policy and you are welcome to make an appointment to meet with either the class teacher or SENDCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

-• We believe that your child's education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.
+• We believe that your child's education should be a partnership between parents/carers and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-• We operate a home / school link book which your child will bring home regularly so that comments from parents and teacher can be shared and responded to when needed.
+• If appropriate, we can operate a home / school link book which your child will bring home regularly so that comments from parents/carers and teacher can be shared and responded to when needed.

-• If your child is on the SEN register they will have an Individual Education Plan (IEP) which will have individual / group targets.
-This is discussed on a termly basis and parents are given a copy of the IEP.
-The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.
+• If your child is on the SEND register, they will have a Personal Provision Plan (PPP) or Play Plan (PP) which will have individual / group targets.
+This is discussed on a termly/half termly basis and parents/carers are given a copy of the PPP/PP. The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time-scaled) targets with the expectation that the child will achieve the target by the time it is reviewed.

-• If your child has complex SEND they may be part of an Education Health Care Plan (EHCP) or have a Statement of SEN, which means that a formal meeting will take place to discuss your child's progress and a report will be written.
+• If your child has complex SEND, they may be part of an Education Health Care Plan (EHCP), which means that a formal annual review meeting will take place to discuss your child's progress and a report will be written and sent to the Local Authority.

-HOW DOES THE SCHOOL KNOW HOW WELL MY CHILD IS DOING
+HOW DOES THE SCHOOL KNOW HOW WELL MY CHILD IS DOING?

-• As a school we measure children's progress in learning against National expectations and age related expectations.
+• As a school, we measure children's progress in learning against both national and age related expectations.

 • The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children's progress from entry and then every year through to Year 6, using a variety of different methods including National Curriculum levels and Reading and Spelling ages.
+As a school, we track children's progress from entry and then every year through to Year 6, using a variety of different methods including EYFS, National Curriculum levels, Reading levels and cognition assessment (NFER Verbal and Non Verbal Reasoning assessments).

-• Children who are not making expected progress are picked up through Review meetings with the Class teacher and Deputy / Head teacher.
+• Children who are not making expected progress are picked up through Pupil Progress Review meetings with the Class Teacher and SENDCo / Headteacher.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.
-If your child is discussed at one of these meetings parents will be informed.
+If a child is discussed at one of these meetings, parents/carers will be informed.

-• When the child's IEP is reviewed comments are made against each target to show what progress the child has made.
+• When the child's PPP/PP is reviewed, comments are made against each target to show what progress the child has made.
 If the child has not met the target, the reasons for this will be discussed, then the target may be adapted into smaller steps or a different approach may be tried to ensure the child does make progress.

 WHAT SUPPORT WILL THERE BE FOR MY CHILD'S OVERALL WELL BEING?

-WHAT IS THE PASTORAL, MEDICAL AND SOCIAL SUPPORT AVAILABLE IN THE SCHOOL
+WHAT IS THE PASTORAL, MEDICAL AND SOCIAL SUPPORT AVAILABLE IN THE SCHOOL?